Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

 Can I take a working holiday in Mexico?

-Mexico offers a working holiday visa called the "Visa Temporal – Vacaciones y Trabajo," allowing certain foreign nationals to accept paid work in Mexico for up to 180 days.
+Mexico offers a working-holiday visa (Visa Temporal – Vacaciones y Trabajo), which allows certain foreign nationals to accept paid work in Mexico for up to 1 year).
 The scheme is open to citizens aged 18 to 30 from Canada, Chile, Colombia, France, Germany, New Zealand, Peru and South Korea.

-Extensions are not permitted and the visa cannot be converted into a formal work visa.
-To obtain a working holiday visa, schedule an appointment at your nearest Mexican embassy or consulate via the website of the Secretaría de Relaciones Exteriores.
+Extensions are not permitted and the visa cannot be converted into a formal work visa; other conditions (including proof of sufficient funds) apply.
+To obtain a working-holiday visa, schedule an appointment at your nearest Mexican embassy or consulate via the website of the Secretaría de Relaciones Exteriores.